fhossain97/weaviate/README.md

 `npm run dev`

+## Loom Demo Vido

+Please note that the recording for the app via the application was causing issues.
+I recorded the video on [Loom](https://www.loom.com/share/1d70381054a8450f8ccf29c80d6a1381?sid=47be35b2-9c9c-4edd-bc1c-d0d00183378b).

 ## Environment Variables

 This repository requires the following environment variables to be set in a `.env` file: